joshmcrty/flurry-wp/readme.txt

 Stable tag: 1.0
 License: GPLv2

-JAM jSnow adds a falling snow effect to your WordPress site.
+Add a falling snow effect to your WordPress site.

 == Description ==